BenchaminDimitriu/Ecom22_TeamProject/README.md

 3. access my seller statistic such as the number of sold item, number of item the seller have.

-4. access a cart that can add/delete/view details of items that can be bought now but not bidding items.
+4. access a cart that can add/delete/view details of items that can be bought now (cannot add to cart bidding items).

+5. bid on items on the catalogue by inputting my desired amount.

-5. access a checkout/payment where I can input my information to pay for my purchases.
+6. access a checkout/payment where I can input my information to pay for my purchases.

-6. save/hold/watchlist item before bid/purchase.
+7. save/hold/watchlist item before bid/purchase.
 As well as add and delete item from my watchlist.

-7. access a contact page (form) from buyer to seller for inqueries.
+8. access a contact page (form) from buyer to seller for inqueries.

 ## As a seller and a buyer I can:
-8. create and modify my store profile.

 9. view the homepage change based on the holiday.